 Just knowing an officer has committed prior misconduct does not make the evidence immediately admissible.
 If the evidence of misconduct is materially relevant to the facts of the case, the court is less likely to end a line of questioning related to an officer’s past misconduct.
 Does the past misconduct call the officer’s credibility into question?
 Does the past misconduct call into question the prosecutor’s version of the story?
 Identify your framing of the past misconduct as you are putting together your overall case strategy.

-Sometimes a judge is going to exclude your evidence or stop your line of cross examination.
+Sometimes a judge is going to exclude your evidence or stop your line of cross-examination.
 If this happens, make sure to preserve your issues for appeal.
-You should always cite to the Confrontation Clause, Davis v.
+You should always cite the Confrontation Clause, Davis v.
 Alaska, and Pennsylvania v.
 Ritchie in order to shift the burden to the government to prove that the officer’s error was harmless.